 Important information and remarks - such as names of properties being case sensitive.

 Critically important information - for example, we will include a special warning if the particular procedure deletes all information without further confirmation.

 All snippet boxes come with a Copy button in the top right corner.
 Clicking it will copy all the code in the snippet (line numbers not included).

 How to search using wildcards

-At the moment, due to platform limitations, wildcards cannot be used at the beginning of a search keyword, but there is a workaround for this: just format your search keywords as a regular expression.
+Due to platform limitations, wildcards cannot be used at the beginning of a search keyword, but there is a workaround for this: format your search keywords as a regular expression.
 For example, if you need to search for

 /.*hum.*/.
-The search will the return occurrences of words including 'hum', such as hum, human, and inhumane.
+The search will then return occurrences of words including 'hum', such as hum, human, and inhumane.